blakekl/rpie-preservatives/README.md

 | sync_save_states | Whether or not to sync save state files (.state*,.0*,.oops).
 If "true" save states will be stored on the remote.                                                                                                                                                                                                                                                                 | "false"                                |"true" or "false"

+### Instructions for syncing with Android

+I have successfully used this script to keep my retroarch save files in sync with a retropie install.
+The setup is a bit more complicated, but it does work.
+You do have to execute the sync functions yourself since it doesn't have an equivalent for run command on-start/on-end commands built into retropie.

+#### Prerequisites

+ - Root your device.
+ - Install rclone as described in the linux section above.
+ - Install the magisk module that grants full read/write access to the sd card.
+It's called `ExSDCard Access Enabler`.
+When setting any paths up in the script, sure to use the now writable path of `/mnt/media_rw/` that is created by this module.
+ - Install termux and grant super user permissions.
+ - Your roms sdcard folder must match the retroarch roms directory structure.

+#### Setup

+Once have termux ready, you'll need to download this script to the android device.
+ Next, you'll need to either copy over or create an es_systems.cfg file and tell the script where it's located by setting the `es_systems_path` value.
+ Also set your roms path using the `/mnt/media_rw` path to your roms on the sdCard.

+Last, you need to updat the retroarch config file to change your save locations.
+On android, it defaults to `saves` `savestates` (or something like that) in the retroarch home directory, which is -&rarr; `/data/data/com.retroarch/`. inside the root folder, there is a retroarch.cfg file.
+You'll need to edit it and change the settings that control where save files and save states are saved.
+The keys for the settings are

+  - `savefiles_in_content_dir`
+  - `savestates_in_content_dir`

+I think they removed these settings from the UI for some reason, but they're still available in the file.

+You'll also want to move all the save files that are in there (if any) to the appropriate roms folder on your sd card.

+Once that is done, your saves can be synced.
+You have to run the scripts with the `su` permissions in termux.
+I created a simple wrapper script that runs su before executing the rpie-preservatives.sh script so I didn't have to do this.
+See the docs on how to use the script.

 ## es_systems.cfg

 ### What is it?